sreedeepEK/StockProphet/README.md

 ### Features

-- Select a company (AAPL, GOOG, MSFT) and specify the number of years for prediction.
+- Select a company (AAPL, GOOG, MSFT,NVD) and specify the number of years for prediction.
 - View the raw dataset, forecasted dataset, and forecast plot.
 - Visualize forecast components such as trend, seasonality, and holidays.